 There are a small number of embedded Youtube videos on this website.
 To prevent Youtube from setting cookies on your computer / device the videos are embedded using Youtube's privacy-enhanced mode.

-Web servers keep an access and error.
-For every page element that's downloaded to your computer / device there's an entry that lists the name of the file that was visited; your IP address; the date and time of your visit; what type of request was made; the result status of the request (i.e. whether or not the page could be displayed); the number of bytes transferred; the referrer (the web page you came from); and the user agent (your operating system and browser).
+Web servers keep an access and error log.
+For every page element that's downloaded to your computer / device there's an entry in the access log that lists the name of the file that was visited; your IP address; the date and time of your visit; what type of request was made; the result status of the request (i.e. whether or not the page could be displayed); the number of bytes transferred; the referrer (the web page you came from); and the user agent (your operating system and browser).

 To illustrate, the below shows the entry of me visiting Stop Junk Mail's home page: